gsong-archive/apple-store-search/README.md

 1. Run `gulp dist` to build the app for distribution in the `/dist` folder.
 2. Run `gulp publish` to publish the app on `gh-pages` branch.
+3. To run unit tests, issue the following comment: `karma start ./karma.config.js --single-run` 3.1 The coverage report is written to: `.code-coverage/phantomjs/index.html`

 ## Hint